cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

         different of 100 %.

-- Compiling all versions (7 languages, each in debug and release mode) lasts about 2 h on a modern PC. (xxx)
+- Compiling all versions (7 languages, each in debug and release mode) lasts about 2 h on a modern PC.